 Mr. Smith served as the Budget Director of the House Permanent Select Committee on Intelligence (HPSCI) from 2011-2015.
-In this position, he was responsible for roughly $70-$80 billion in annual intelligence spending.
-Under the guidance of Chairman Mike Rogers, Mr. Smith led the development and drafting of the classified annexes to five intelligence authorization acts in four years.
+In this position, he was responsible for $70-$80 billion in annual intelligence spending.
+Under the guidance of Chairman Mike Rogers, Mr. Smith led the construction of the classified annexes to five intelligence authorization acts in four years.
 He frequently testified before the Committee.

 From late 2007-2010, Mr. Smith served as a Professional Staff Member of the Senate Select Committee on Intelligence (SSCI).
 He advised the Committee’s Vice-Chair, Senator Bond, on the intelligence budget, acquisition policy, financial management, nuclear arms control, and energy security issues.

 Prior to joining the SSCI, Mr. Smith served in 2007 as an Associate Director of National Intelligence and Chief Financial Officer (acting).
 In this ONDI role, he lead the inter-agency formation of the Director’s nearly $50 billion National Intelligence Program and published a strategy and roadmap for financial auditability in the Intelligence Community.

 Mr. Smith also served in the Intelligence Community from 1999-2003 at the NRO as an Associate Deputy Director and Deputy Financial Management Executive.
 In this senior executive CIA position, he led NRO’s day-to-day financial management and oversaw the legislative liaison function.